Brown Environmental Leadership Lab (BELL): Alaska

 Itinerary

 You will receive a detailed schedule upon arrival.
-You must attend all days of the program in order to qualify for the Course Performance Report.
-In addition to three meals per day, some free time and transportation to and from site visits, this schedule provides an idea of what the program will entail.
+You must attend all days of the program in order to qualify for the Course Performance Report and digital CeCertificate of Completion.
+In addition to three meals per day, some free time and transportation to and from site visits, the schedule below provides an idea of what the program will entail.
 Please note: this schedule is subject to change.

 Day 1 - Arrival Day